f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

    # /config/cloud/setup-dcd.sh
    ```

    * When prompted, enter a password for BIG-IQ.
-You will use this same password again on the BIG-IQ CM instance.[Details on prohibited characters](https://support.f5.com/csp/article/K2873).
+You will use this same password again on the BIG-IQ CM instance.
+[Details on prohibited characters](https://support.f5.com/csp/article/K2873).
    * Let the scripts finish before moving to the next step.

    *Expected time: ~2 min*